 One of the primary purposes of OAR 340-244-9000 through 9090 is the control of metal HAP emissions from CAGMs.
 DEQ expects the CAGMs to use baghouses to control metal HAP emissions.
 At the operating temperature of a baghouse, the metal HAPs will be in the form of solid particulate matter.

 A baghouse is essentially a large air filter and is analogous to the filter in the sample train.
 Like the filter, a baghouse only captures filterable particulate matter.
 To properly measure the efficiency of the baghouse, it is appropriate to use a test method that measures only what the baghouse removes, which is filterable particulate matter.
 For this reason, the rule should specify EPA Method 5 as the test method associated with baghouse removal efficiency, not DEQ Method 5.
 DEQ therefore proposes to correct the rules to specify that the 99.0 percent removal efficiency requirement is based on EPA Method 5.
-This correction is in OAR 340-244-9070(1), and requires replacing “DEQ Method 5” with “EPA Method 5 (filterable PM only)”.
+This correction is in OAR 340-244-9070(1), and requires replacing “DEQ Method 5” with “EPA Method 5.”

 One of the other requirements in OAR 340-244-9000 through 9090 is that CAGMs must apply for an air permit.
 In air permits, DEQ establishes Plant Site Emission Limits (PSELs), which are limits on the total emissions of criteria pollutants from a facility.
 Criteria pollutants include particulate matter.
 For the purpose of PSELs, DEQ counts total (filterable plus condensable) particulate matter.
 DEQ therefore has an interest in determining the total particulate matter emissions from CAGMs.
 For this reason, the emission testing that is required for the emission control devices still specifies DEQ Method 5, but only the filterable particulate matter measured in the test will apply to the control device removal efficiency.